anguye13/FoodBot/README.md

 # FoodBot

-Bot that takes the top daily submissions from r/food and tweets them
+Bot that takes the top daily submissions from r/food and tweets them to https://twitter.com/rFoodBot

-requirements.txt has the required dependencies
+NOTE:

-private keys need to be filled in
+private keys are empty